Pot-laced gummy bears among drugs police found in Monessen home

 Police said they found 34 small plastic bags of the gummy bears, a bottle of the syrup and bag of edible marijuana “cotton candy” at Lawson's home this week.

-District Judge Joseph Dalfonso ordered Lawson held in the county prison after he failed to post $250,000 bail.
+District Judge Joseph Dalfonso ordered him held in the county jail after Lawson failed to post $250,000 bail.

 Officer Aaron Thompson reported that some of the drugs were found near a bassinet in the master bedroom where Lawson and his girlfriend's 4-month-old baby slept.